projectatomic/rpm-ostree-toolbox/doc/event-driven.md

 Summary
 =======

-I believe this is much saner than the current `/inbox` mechanism: it provides *granularity*, so different compose trees can trigger only on events relevant to them.
+I believe this is much saner than the current one-trigger-fits-all
+mechanism: it provides *granularity*, so different compose trees can trigger only on events relevant to them.
 It provides *logging*, so it's possible to determine what triggered a given compose (for debugging).
 It *reduces duplication*, because the build-monitor no longer needs a configurable (and stale-able) rule for triggering.

 The build and git monitor scripts are not dockerizable: build-monitor needs difficult-to-get Kerberos credentials, and git-monitor needs to